chainskills/resumeum/README.md

 $ npm run dev
 ```

-From your browser, open the URL: http://localhost:8080
+In your browser, open the following URL: http://localhost:8080

 ## Step 10.
 Metamask: switch to the account testrpc-account1

-When you change Metamask (network or the current account), you have to refresh your web page to let your frontend application takes the changes into account.
+When you switch accounts or networks in Metamask, you have to refresh your  page to let your frontend application know about it.

 ## Step 11.
 Publish resumes

-You can publish your resume using accounts imported on Metamask.
+You can publish your resume.

-Metamask will ask you to confirm the transaction before publish your resume.
+Metamask will ask you to confirm the transaction before publishing your resume.

 ## Step 12.
 Interact with the smart contract:

-From your console window, you can use the Truffle console to inspect the status of your contract.
+From your console window in Terminal, you can use the Truffle console to inspect the status of your contract.

-Here below a short example:
+Here is a short example:

 ### Open the console:
 ```